ECCC-MSC/open-data/canada.ca_upcoming/faq/readme_en.md

 Each of these bulletins are produced specifically for individual Canadian forecast sites.
 The content is therefore variable.
 For example, values of forecast parameters are available at 6-hour intervals from 0 to 48 hours for some bulletins, and at 6-hour intervals from 0 to 24 hours and 12-hour intervals from 24 to 48 hours for some others.
 Forecast weather elements may also differ from message to message.

-These bulletins are available on the Datamart at this address:
+These bulletins are available on the MSC Datamart at this address:

 https://dd.meteo.gc.ca/bulletins/focn03/YYYYMMDD/FO/

-You can find documentation about alphanumeric bulletins on the Datamart at the adress:
+You can find documentation about alphanumeric bulletins on the MSC Datamart at the adress:

 https://dd.meteo.gc.ca/bulletins/doc/README_bulletins.txt,